ArtemKnyz/rsschool-cv/cv.md

 *on Spring JDBC, JPA (Hibernate) and Spring-Data-JPA

 __The Ramec, St. Petersburg, Russian Federation__
-Engineer of special measurements	_8/2016 – present_
+Engineer of special measurements	_2016 – 2020_

 *Accomplishment:
  *Search for radio transmitters and interference sources